Automatic-Ingest-Digital-Archives/Digital-Repair-Cafe/manuals/5-25-inch.md

 ### Kryoflux won't capture content from the floppy disk

 1. The floppy data cable is connected wrongly with the floppy drive.
-Go back to step 1 _Connect the internal floppy drive to workstation_.
+Go back to [Step 1: Connect the internal floppy drive to workstation](#step-1-connect-the-internal-floppy-drive-to-workstation).
 2. There is a problem with the floppy drive.
 Try a different drive.